Siphanta acuta: Habitat preferences

 Siphanta acuta’s preferred habitats tend to be lowland (often coastal) and montane.
 Individuals have been surveyed in a variety of environments, from gardens with native and introduced plants, to broadleaf and mixed forests, to moss on rocks at high altitude.
-Common host plants of Siphanta acuta within New Zealand are Coprosma, citrus trees, various ornamental shrubs; within Australia they are found on a large variety of native and exotic plants.
-Younger instars of Siphanta acuta are often found on leaves, while older ones are often found on stems, due to food preferences; citrus is more popular among those found in the North Island, while those found in Nelson show preference to ornamental shrubs.
+Common host plants of Siphanta acuta within New Zealand are Coprosma, citrus trees, various ornamental shrubs.
+Within Australia they are found on a large variety of native and exotic plants.

+Younger instars of Siphanta acuta are often found on leaves.
+Older ones are often found on stems, due to food preferences.
+Citrus is more popular among those found in the North Island.
+Those found in Nelson show preference to ornamental shrubs.

 Life cycle and phenology

 In terms of phenology, adult forms of Siphanta acuta are most common in summer and autumn.
-After mating, females usually lay 90-110 eggs on a leaf in a flat oval cluster via the ovipositor; these are known as egg-cushions, which turn from white to black (due to a fungus that grows on empty shells).
+After mating, females usually lay 90-110 eggs on a leaf in a flat oval cluster via the ovipositor.
+These are known as egg-cushions, which turn from white to black, due to a fungus that grows on empty shells.
 The newly hatched forms are nymphs, which reside near their eggs for the first early part of their life, also known as the first instar.

-Siphanta acuta molts to move through different instars/stages of growth and maturity; second and third instars gradually become greener where they reach 3.6mm at the third, the fourth instars gain a small amount of reddish marks, and the fifth have white with pink markings.
+Siphanta acuta molts to move through different instars/stages of growth and maturity.
+Second and third instars gradually become greener where they reach 3.6mm at the third, the fourth instars gain a small amount of reddish marks, and the fifth have white with pink markings.

 Diet, prey and predators

 Diet and foraging

 Siphanta acuta are sap feeders; they feed by puncturing the plant and ingesting the sap and nutrients from the plant.
 Younger instars of Siphanta acuta feed from the leaves of plants, while older individuals feed from the stem.
-Common host plants that Siphanta acuta feed from include coprosma, citrus trees, ornamental shrubs (within New Zealand), and a large variety of native and exotic species (within Australia).
+Common host plants that Siphanta acuta feed from include coprosma, citrus trees, ornamental shrubs (within New Zealand), and a large variety of native and exotic species within Australia.

 Predators, parasites and diseases

 Siphanta acuta are commonly parasitized.
 A hymenopteran, Aphanomerus pusillus, parasitizes the eggs.
 They were used as a form of biological control to reduce green planthopper numbers in America.
 This parasite or a closely allied one has also been observed in New Zealand, specifically Whangarei where they were noted emerging in large numbers; mostly from eggs, some in a variety of ages, and a couple from mature planthoppers.

 Dryinus koebelei (Dryinidae) are another parasitoid of planthoppers, and act by their larva attaching under the wing buds of planthopper nymphs.
-Steel-blue ladybirds, Orcus chalybeus, are a common predator of Siphanta acuta, where they consume the egg cushions (most commonly in citrus orchards).
+Steel-blue ladybirds, Orcus chalybeus, are a common predator of Siphanta acuta, where they consume the egg cushions, most commonly in citrus orchards.
 It is also likely that other predatory species consume Siphanta acuta, such as birds and spiders.